markjnkim/es_mod/01-html/content/step-6-reach-out.md

 ## Reflection

-Nice job!
-In this lesson, you continued to build on your HTML and CSS skills by creating new content and tackling more advanced HTML elements like building an interactive map and implementing a multi-column layout.
 Modern websites demand interesting ways to deliver content.
 The skills you learned today will allow you to deliver that in your career as a web developer.
+You continued to build on your skills by tackling more advanced HTML elements, including building an interactive map and implementing a multi-column layout.
+Nice job!

 Let's recap some of the highlights from this lesson: